MikeQin/dockerizing-springboot-kafka/README.md

   webnet:
 ```

-Please note, the only difference between `docker-compose-single-host.yml` and `docker-compose-swarm-cluster.yml` is the deployment instructions that contains in the `docker-compose-swarm-cluster.yml` only.
+Please note, the only difference between `docker-compose-single-host.yml` and `docker-compose-swarm-cluster.yml` is the deployment instructions in the `docker-compose-swarm-cluster.yml`.

 ### Start Spring Boot App & Kafka Broker Containers as Services on a Swarm Cluster